-Assessment Findings for the Assessment Measure level for MIS Curriculum Map(Imported)(Imported)
+Assessment Findings for the Assessment Measure level for MIS Curriculum Map

 MIS.1 Students must utilize technology and end user software to solve complex management information systems issues.

-MIS 125 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Indirect - External Evaluation Has the criterion 75% of the students will pass the SimNet Application exams in Word, Excel, and Access. been met yet?
-Met 9/12 students passed the Simnet exam in Word, Excel, and Access.
-MIS_125_Productivity_Tools.pdf Student Performance Review Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion 75% of the students will pass the SimNet application exam in Word, Excel, and Access. been met yet?
-Met MIS_125_Productivity_Tools.pdf Indirect - External Evaluation Has the criterion 85% of MIS Seniors will pass the Computer Application portion of the IC3 Certification Exam. been met yet?
+MIS 125 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion 75% of the students will pass the SimNet Application exams in Word, Excel, and Access. been met yet?
+Met 28/37=75.7% of the students scored 75% or higher on the SimNet exams.

+Student Performance Review Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion 75% of the students will pass the SimNet application exam in Word, Excel, and Access. been met yet?
+Met 75.7% = 28/37 scored 75% or better on the SimNet application exam in Word, Excel, and Access Data__eric_brown.docx Direct - External Testing Has the criterion 80% of MIS Seniors will pass the Computer Application portion of the IC3 Certification Exam. been met yet?
+Met 100% = 5/5 seniors passed the computer application portion of the IC3 certification exam.

 MIS.2 Students must incorporate detailed, well established networking principles to project based learning situations.

-MIS 250 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion 75% of the students will pass the TestOut networking certification exam. been met yet?
-100% of the students (5/5) passed the certification exam.
-Certifications_Fall18.pdf
+MIS 250 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion 75% of the students will pass the TestOut networking certification exam been met yet?
+Not met 50% (3/6) of the students passed the certification exam.
+Two of the three that did not pass were not consistent in completing the weekly assignments Certifications_Fall19.pdf

-Met

-Student Performance Review

-Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives
+Student Performance Review Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives